"Zoology" of non-invertible duality defects: the view from class $\mathcal{S}$: The Symmetry TFT

-However this is too naive.
-In the eleven-dimensional theory all the global symmetries are gauged since gravity is not decoupled.
-Whenever we choose a vacuum in such a gravity theories part of these gauge symmetries are Higgsed and appear as global symmetries of the IR effective theory.
-Among these are large diffeomorphisms of $\Sigma_g$, for which the order parameter can be taken as the complex structure matrix $\Omega$.
-However, if our choice of $\Sigma_g$ has discrete isometries, we will get a residual gauge symmetry in the compactified theory.
-Thus, whenever the Riemann surface has a nontrivial automorphism group $G(\Omega)\subset \Sp (2g,\bZ)$, we get an emergent gauge symmetry in the symmetry TFT.
-This acts on charge labels of the 2-form gauge fields, transforming in the fundamental representation of $\Sp{(2g, \; \bZ_N)}$.
-We will argue that this emergent gauge symmetry is responsible for the non-invertible duality defects.
+However, this is too naive.
+In the eleven-dimensional theory, all the global symmetries are gauged since gravity is not decoupled.
+Whenever we choose a vacuum in such gravity theories, part of these gauge symmetries is Higgsed and appears as global symmetries of the IR effective theory.
+Among these are the large diffeomorphisms of $\Sigma_g$, for which the order parameter can be taken as the complex structure matrix $\Omega$.
+However, if our choice of $\Sigma_g$ has discrete isometries, we will obtain a residual gauge symmetry in the compactified theory.
+Thus, whenever the Riemann surface has a nontrivial automorphism group $G(\Omega) \subset \Sp (2g, \bZ)$, we obtain an emergent gauge symmetry in the symmetry TFT.
+This acts on charge labels of the 2-form gauge fields, transforming in the fundamental representation of $\Sp(2g, \bZ_N)$.
+We will argue that this emergent gauge symmetry is responsible for the non-invertible duality defects

-An analogous scenario is enjoyed by $\cN =4$ SYM, viewed as the theory on D3 branes in type IIB, at $\tau=i,e^{2\pi i/3}$.
-From an holographic point of view, the axio-dilaton VEV of type IIB string theory Higgses the $\SL(2,\bZ)$ gauge symmetry which therefore appears as a global symmetry of the supergravity theory.
-However at $\tau=i,e^{2\pi i/3}$ the VEV of such a field is invariant under the $\bZ_{4,6}$ subgroup of $\SL(2,\bZ)$ and then an emergent gauge field is still present in the infrared.
-In \cite{Antinucci:2022vyk} it was shown that this gauge field is responsible for the topological duality (and triality) defects of the dual gauge theory.
-The same conclusion is reached if we regard $\cN = 4$ SYM as the theory obtained by compactifying the 6d $\cN = (2,0)$ theory on a torus with appropriate modular parameter $\tau=i,e^{2\pi i/3}$.
-Indeed M-theory compactified on a small torus is equivalent to type IIB string theory \cite{Johnson:1997wf}, in which S-duality is realized as modular transformation of the torus.
-Thus we see that from the M-theory perspective, the maximally supersymmetric case analyzed in \cite{Antinucci:2022vyk} is not special, and the un-Higgsed subgroup can be embedded in the group of large diffeomorphisms in string theory.
+An analogous scenario is enjoyed by $\cN=4$ SYM when viewed as the theory on D3 branes in type IIB string theory, at $\tau=i$ or $e^{2\pi i/3}$.
+From a holographic point of view, the axio-dilaton VEV of type IIB string theory Higgses the $\SL(2,\bZ)$ gauge symmetry, which consequently appears as a global symmetry of the supergravity theory.
+However, at $\tau=i$ or $e^{2\pi i/3}$, the VEV of such a field is invariant under the $\bZ_{4,6}$ subgroup of $\SL(2,\bZ)$.
+Consequently, an emergent gauge field remains present in the infrared.
+In \cite{Antinucci:2022vyk}, it was shown that this gauge field is responsible for the topological duality (and triality) defects of the dual gauge theory.
+The same conclusion is reached if we regard $\cN=4$ SYM as the theory obtained by compactifying the 6d $\cN=(2,0)$ theory on a torus with an appropriate modular parameter, $\tau=i$ or $e^{2\pi i/3}$.
+Indeed, M-theory compactified on a small torus is equivalent to type IIB string theory \cite{Johnson:1997wf}, in which S-duality is realized as a modular transformation of the torus.
+Thus, we see that from the M-theory perspective, the maximally supersymmetric case analyzed in \cite{Antinucci:2022vyk} is not special, and the un-Higgsed subgroup can be embedded in the group of large diffeomorphisms in string theory.